-Teaching in Singapore
+Teaching jobs in Singapore

 As Singapore’s public education is instructed mainly in English, certified teachers in all subjects may qualify to teach in Singapore.
 Teachers interested in teaching at public schools require the approval of the Ministry of Education.
-There are an ever growing number of opportunities for ESL teachers across all age groups with schools and private language colleges.
+There are an ever-growing number of opportunities for ESL teachers across all age groups with schools and private language colleges.
 International schools also offer many opportunities for teachers from around the world, as expats make up a large percentage of Singapore’s urban population.

 Teaching salary and benefits in Singapore